shakacode/react_on_rails/react_on_rails_pro/docs/contributor-info/releasing.md

 # Install and Release
-Github packages and gems are used for distribution from the https://github.com/shakacode-tools/react_on_rails_pro repo.
+Github packages and gems are used for distribution from the https://github.com/shakacode-tools/react_on_rails_pro-packages repo.
 1. Check that the CHANGELOG.md is updated
 2. See below for Prerequisites and then run the release command like this

 ```
 rake release[1.5.7]
 ```

-or for a beta release
+or for a beta release.
+Note the period, not dash, before the 'beta'.

 ```
 rake release[1.5.6.beta.2]